 Hack #4: The Secret to Long-Lasting Heat: Proper Storage

-- Store in an airtight container — glass is best
+- Store in airtight glass containers

 Freeze It?